Chart Color Schemes

 Peregian Beach - Marcus Beach's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Approximately 59% of the total population (2,553 people) has private health cover, a rate notably higher than the average.
-The most prevalent medical conditions in the area are arthritis and mental health issues, affecting 7.9 and 6.8% of residents respectively.
-A significant majority, 73.9%, claim to be completely free of medical ailments, compared to 68.8% across the rest of Queensland.
-As of 2021, 20.8% of residents are aged 65 and over (905 people), which is lower than the 25.8% average in the rest of Queensland.
-Despite this, health outcomes among seniors in the area are particularly strong, outperforming even the general population in various health metrics.
+Both young and old age cohorts experienced low prevalence of common health conditions.
+The rate of private health cover was found to be exceptionally high at approximately 59% of the total population, which numbered 2,553 people.
+The most common medical conditions in the area were arthritis and mental health issues, impacting 7.9 and 6.8% of residents respectively.
+A total of 73.9% of residents declared themselves completely clear of medical ailments, compared to 68.8% across Rest of Qld.
+The area has 20.8% of residents aged 65 and over, numbering 905 people, which is lower than the 25.8% in Rest of Qld.
+Health outcomes among seniors are particularly strong, performing even better than the general population in health metrics.

 Frequently Asked Questions - Health